I’ve always wanted to be a writer.

 Plenty of writers say that.
 This doesn’t make me special.
 It’s just true.
 I’ve been writing stories for so long that I don’t remember when I started.
 Through elementary school, middle school, and high school, all I wanted was to be a writer.

 When the time came to think about college, it seemed natural that I would study creative writing.
-I was lucky enough to have 11659237_10155730980445697_5123113772051365753_nparents that supported me in that decision.
+I was lucky enough to have parents that supported me in that decision.
 I’ve heard plenty of stories from fellow English majors whose parents watched them go into the program with disapproval, or from students who wanted to major in English but knew their parents would never agree to it.
 I didn’t have that problem.
 I just wanted to study writing.
 And yet, when I started my freshman year, I registered as a religious studies major.
 Then history.
 Then anthropology.
 It took me two years to get around to English.

 The summer before I started college, I panicked.
 I was set to start in a creative writing program at an expensive private school and I doubted all of my choices.
 I got the chance to talk to a published writer I love and respect.
 She told me that if I wanted to be a writer, I should study anything except writing.
 If I studied writing, I’d have nothing to write about.